 We currently do and will continue to achieve:

 We make decisions based upon a balance between economic, social and environmental factors to achieve best value for money.
-We also encourage local and smaller suppliers to participate in tendering processes and provide advice and guidance where appropriate.
+Local and smaller suppliers are encouraged to participate in tendering processes and provide advice and guidance where appropriate.
 We also continue to increase the number of supply agreements with locally based companies and place particular emphasis on locally sourced fresh ingredients.
-We commit to the integration of our Sustainable Food policy requirements in contracts and tender documents when contracts expire or a new tender process begins.
+We commit to the integration of our Sustainable Food policy requirements in contracts and tender documents when contracts expire, or a new tender process begins.

-In order to provide an alternative to purchasing bottled water mains water drinking facilities have been installed in all central food service outlets.
+In order to provide an alternative to purchasing bottled water, mains water drinking facilities have been installed in all central food service outlets and key vending locations.
 All mains water installations are designed to allow customers to fill both cups and bottles.
-Hospitality Services also provide mains water drinking stations in all key vending locations.
+Free water is actively promoted in outlets and online with the free water map.

-We provide filtered bottled mains water for all functions, meetings and events.
-No pre-purchased bottled mineral water is used.
+We provide filtered bottled mains water for all functions, meetings and events whenever possible

-Wherever possible we plan menus that utilise seasonal produce grown in the UK and will always use locally grown produce when in season.
+We plan menus that utilise seasonal produce grown in the UK and will always use locally grown produce when in season.
 Where this is not possible, in consultation with our fruit and vegetable supplier, we always seek the most suitable alternative produce.
-Going forward, we will strive to increase the use of seasonal fruit and vegetables.
+We consistently strive to increase the use of seasonal fruit and vegetables.

-Hospitality Services are a Vegetarian Society approved caterer.
-We actively promote the consumption of plant based meals and the reduction of meat and dairy for both personal health reasons and environmental impact.
+Food on Campus provide a balanced range of plant-based meals.
+We actively promote the consumption of plant-based meals and the reduction of meat and dairy for both personal health reasons and environmental impact.
 All of our menus lead on vegan and vegetarian options with less prominence for fish and meat choices.
-Vegetarian and vegan meals are available across all services and we make use of alternative plant based proteins such as pulses, beans and tofu.
-We also place an emphasis on wholegrains and seasonal vegetables.
-All of our restaurants take part in Meat Free Monday promotions.
+Vegetarian and vegan meals are available across all services and we make use of alternative plant-based proteins such as pulses, beans and tofu, placing an emphasis on wholegrains and seasonal vegetables.

 We seek to ensure that the meat we serve is, at minimum, Red Tractor assured and continue to work towards 100% of procured meat meeting higher welfare standards.

-The University is seeking to regain Fairtrade Status in 2017.
-Hospitality Services are committed to increasing the use and sale of Fairtrade products and ingredients wherever possible and will work with the Students Union in raising awareness through promotions and events.
+The University received Fairtrade Status in 2018.
+Food on Campus are committed to increasing the use and sale of Fairtrade products and ingredients wherever possible and, in partnership with the Students Union, raise awareness through promotions and events.
 The University also sits on the Brighton and Hove Fairtrade steering group and reports upon internal Fairtrade activity and developments to the Carbon Management Programme Board.
 We are committed to a fair and balanced procurement, where possible we’ll buy products that support our local community and if we can’t buy local, we’ll aim to buy products that support other communities.

 We promote a zero waste culture of ‘rethink, reduce, reuse and recycle’, in order to significantly reduce waste and increase recycling across all areas of the University estate.
 We actively seek to reduce the amount of packaging used in both sales items and the supply chain (i.e. we request, where possible, the use of reusable crates instead of cardboard boxes for deliveries).
 We are always working to reduce our food waste, and all of the food waste we do produce is sent to an anaerobic digestion facility.
-Our waste oil is converted into biodiesel and used in the Big Lemon buses that operate in Brighton and Hove.
+Our waste oil is converted into biodiesel for use in local schemes.

 The Sustainable Food Policy will be reviewed and updated annually.
 The policy will be published in a central location that can be accessed by all stakeholders.